 Did you know that May is National Water Safety Month?
 This annual awareness campaign focuses on reducing injury while enjoying all of the great benefits that aquatic activities have to offer.
-National Water Safety Month is coordinated by the Association of Pool & Spa Professionals, with the support of the American Red Cross, the National Recreation & Parks Association and the World Waterpark Association.
+National Water Safety Month is coordinated by the Pool & Hot Tub Alliance (formerly the Association of Pool & Spa Professionals), with the support of the American Red Cross, the National Recreation & Parks Association and the World Waterpark Association.
 Venues around the country are planning events to promote water safety at home and at public swimming areas.

 As summer approaches, it’s important to prepare your family and your pool or spa for splash-time fun.

 Pool and Spa Summer Safety Checklist:

 - Check drains and pipes for hazards.
 Small hands and feet can easily get trapped.

 - Make sure that you have all equipment handy to keep your pool or spa clean, safe and properly maintained.

 - If your pool is not fenced in, install a fence that is at least four feet tall.
 Barriers such as doors, windows, and gates should be secured and preferably alarmed, especially if there are children nearby.